Tools for bicycle frame repair on eBay.com

-The advantage of this is that the connections or bonding points helps to absorb the shock that comes from riding the bike.
-In the case of welding, the joints and segments of the bikes are welded tight and strong, which makes is sturdier and stronger that bonding.
-Because of the special materials, skills and techniques required to do an aluminum bonding repair, they are bound to cost twice as much as welded aluminum frame repairs.
+The advantage of this is that the connections or bonding points help to absorb the shock that comes from riding the bike.
+In the case of welding, the joints and segments of the bikes are welded tight, and strong, which makes it sturdier and stronger than bonding.
+Because of the special materials, skills, and techniques required to do an aluminum bonding repair, they are bound to cost twice as much as welded aluminum frame repairs.

-Bonding is not really advisable when fixing a free-ride bike, cross-country bike or a down-hill bike: The bond might not be strong enough to resist the intense load that the bike is passes through.
-In this case I’d recommend going for a professional welding process.
+Bonding is not advisable when fixing a free-ride bike, cross-country bike, or a downhill bike: The bond might not be strong enough to resist the intense load that the bike is passes through.
+In this case, I’d recommend going for a professional welding process.

 Is it worth it?